Jacajack/avr-ds18b20/README.md

 This is a library for controlling temperature sensor DS1820 with AVR.

 # Features
- - Structures for sensor configuration
+ - Structures for sensor confuration
  - Functions for reading temperatures and ROMs
- - Allows configuring DS1820 devices
+ - Allows confuring DS1820 devices
  - CRC support
  - Includes standalone OneWire library